Darth Wiki: Half-Life: World Line

 - Depowered: GLaDOS, by being forcibly transferred back into Caroline's body.
 The results are not pretty.

-- Did We Just Have Tea with Cthulhu?: Gordon meeting Simurgh!G-Man feels like this.
-Simurghs aren't Eldritch Abominations, strictly speaking, but that doesn't count for much when you're face-to-face with one and it's "humming"* at you.
+- Did We Just Have Tea with Cthulhu?: Anyone meeting a Simurgh feels like this.
+Simurghs aren't Eldritch Abominations, strictly speaking, but that doesn't count for much when you're face-to-face with one, especially if it's "humming"* at you.

 - Die or Fly: This is how the first Ragana discover they have Psychic Powers that go beyond just having a Psychic Link.